cctuan/vff-app/README.md

 ### 3.1 Content Discovery and Submission

 1. **Browser Extension and Mobile App**:
-   - Users install the 3F browser extension or mobile app.
+   - Users install the VFF browser extension or mobile app.
    - These tools integrate with major social media platforms (SNS) like Facebook, X, Thread, Instagram, etc.

 2. **Content Flagging**:
-   - When a user encounters a controversial news article or claim on SNS, they can easily flag it using the 3F extension/app.
+   - When a user encounters a controversial news article or claim on SNS, they can easily flag it using the VFF extension/app.
    - The user sets verification conditions (e.g., time limit, minimum number of votes) or opts for decentralized verification.

-3. **Content Submission to 3F Platform**:
+3. **Content Submission to VFF Platform**:
-   - Flagged content is automatically submitted to the 3F platform.
+   - Flagged content is automatically submitted to the VFF platform.
    - A smart contract is created to manage the verification process based on the set conditions.

 4. **SNS Interaction**:
-   - Upon submission, a 3F bot posts a comment on the original SNS post.
+   - Upon submission, a VFF bot posts a comment on the original SNS post.
-   - The comment informs others that a fact-check has been initiated and invites them to participate on the 3F platform.
+   - The comment informs others that a fact-check has been initiated and invites them to participate on the VFF platform.

 ### 3.2 Voting Process

 1. **Voter Participation**:
-   - Users can access the voting page through the SNS bot comment or directly on the 3F platform.
+   - Users can access the voting page through the SNS bot comment or directly on the VFF platform.

 2. **Staking Mechanism**:
-   - To vote, users must stake 10 3F tokens (fixed price per vote).
+   - To vote, users must stake 10 VFF tokens (fixed price per vote).
    - A token locking mechanism prevents users from transferring or selling staked tokens during the voting period.

 3. **Voting Options**: